 From the very first reminder, you need to act as if you might end up in court.
 Always write down everything.
 Keep copies of invoices, contracts, payments, and all your messages (emails, calls, letters) about the debt.
 For phone calls, jot down the date, time, and a summary of the conversation.
 This creates a strong record if you need to take further action.
 Meticulous documentation is your best evidence, showing that you made every reasonable effort to collect the payment.
 This paper trail is invaluable for an attorney and can make or break your case.
 You can find more helpful tips in our articles on related legal topics.

-Set Clear Payment Terms from the Start
+Establish Clear Payment Terms from Day One

 The easiest way to handle an unpaid invoice is to prevent it from happening in the first place.
 To avoid big problems, have a plan for collecting debts from the very beginning of working with a customer.
 Your contracts and initial agreements should clearly outline your payment terms.
 This includes specifying due dates, accepted payment methods, and any penalties for late payments.
 When expectations are clear from day one, there’s less room for confusion or disputes later.
 Strong contracts are a cornerstone of a healthy business and a key part of the creditor representation services we provide to protect our clients’ financial interests.